MikeDigitize/Getting_Started_With_TDD/README.md

 Things can change over time.
 We might refactor the implementation.
 As long as the output via our interface is giving us what's expected we should be happy.
 And it means we only need to import one thing to test into our test suite, which makes them much more easy to read and manage.
-But if we have tests around the implementation, we're going to break the tests every time we refactor.
+And if we have tests around the implementation, we're going to break the tests every time we refactor.

 So ideally we should just test our interface as that's all that ultimately matters.